-- In 2016 Science in Public will be travelling onwards to be hosted by the University of Kent’s Centre for the History of the Sciences.
+Following the highly successful conference and PCST summer school held in July 2015 at UWE’s Science Communication Unit, we are very pleased to announce that Science in Public 2016 will be hosted by the University of Kent’s Centre for the History of the Sciences.

-In 2012, the organising team changed the name of the conference from ‘Science and the Public’ to ‘Science in Public’ after requests from delegates for many years.
-This reflects changes in the field towards work on dialogue, engagement and interactive communication, and references Jane Gregory and Steven Miller’s Science in Public: Communication, Culture and Credibility (1998).
+In 2012, we changed the name of the conference from ‘Science and the Public’ to ‘Science in Public’ after requests from delegates for many years.
+This reflects a general transition towards ideas about dialogue, engagement and interactive communication about science, and references Jane Gregory and Steven Miller’s Science in Public: Communication, Culture and Credibility (1998).

 - 2013 – University of Nottingham (programme and conference proceedings)